Ecam-Eurobot/Tutorials/src/electronics/sensors/sonar.md

 <https://github.com/Ecam-Eurobot/Eurobot-2018/blob/ultrasound/arduino/sonar_simple_test_no_ROS.ino>

 Go check in ROS and Arduino chapter for combining Sensor, Arduino and ROS

+# Reflexion

+This kind of sensor need that the signal leaves the _Trigger_ head and go back to the _Echo_ head.

+If the signal leaves the _Trigger_ head and doesn't come back to the _Echo_ head then the sensor decide that there is nothing.

+So when there is an obstacle in front of the sensor this obstacle must be in front of the 2 head of the sensor else for the sensor there is no obstacle.

+Before putting the sensor on the robot think about this, is it best to put the sensor horizontally or vertically?